cjziems/cyberbullying-representations/README.md

 ***Contact***

-If you have any questions please contact `cjziems at gmail dot com`.
+If you have any questions please contact `cziems at emory dot edu`.